premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2020-02-02-division-by-fraction.md

 category: english
 ---

 I stumbled upon a question recently, *When dividing a number by a fraction, why do we invert and multiply?*.
 We all know the answer intuitively - *It produces the same result*.
-Do we know why does it provide the same result?
+Do we know why it provides the same result?

 Let us get the basics straight.